kapilrawat17/CodeAlpha_EDA/README.md

-# 📊 Exploratory Data Analysis (EDA) - Global Superstore 2016
+Exploratory Data Analysis (EDA) - Global Superstore 2016

-## 📌 Project Overview
+ Project Overview

-This project was completed as part of the **CodeAlpha Data Analytics Internship**.
+This project was completed as part of the CodeAlpha Data Analytics Internship.

-The objective of this project is to perform **Exploratory Data Analysis (EDA)** on the **Global Superstore 2016** dataset using **Python**.
+The objective of this project is to perform Exploratory Data Analysis (EDA) on the **Global Superstore 2016** dataset using Python.
 The analysis focuses on understanding sales performance, profitability, customer behavior, and regional trends through data visualization and statistical exploration.

----

-## 🎯 Objectives
+Objectives

 - Explore the Global Superstore dataset.
 - Perform data cleaning and preprocessing.